 Marion Oswald is the Vice-Chancellor’s Senior Fellow in Law at the University of Northumbria, and an Associate Fellow of the Royal United Services Institute.
 She is a solicitor (non-practicing), with previous experience in legal management roles within private practice, international companies and UK central government including national security.
 She has worked extensively in the fields of data protection, freedom of information and information technology, having advised on a number of information technology implementations, data sharing projects and statutory reforms.
 She researches the interaction between law and digital technology and has a particular interest in the use of information and innovative technology by criminal justice bodies and the wider public sector.
 Marion chairs the West Midlands Police & Crime Commissioner and West Midlands Police data ethics committee, and is an executive member of the British & Irish Law, Education & Technology Association.

-Colin Godbold is a lay member of the National Statistician’s Data Ethics Advisory committee and has been appointed for the duration of two years.
+Colin Godbold is a lay member of the National Statistician’s Data Ethics Advisory committee and has been appointed for the duration of five years.

 Colin is an independent consultant specialising in delivery of large scale information technology and organisational change programmes.
 Formerly a partner in IBM’s consultancy and services practice, Colin has had a successful business career spanning over 30 years, during which he has led the delivery of many complex programmes in both public and private sectors.
-He has worked closely with a wide variety of UK government departments and currently holds a number of advisory appointments, including vice chair of the Social Security Advisory Committee and lay member of the Administrative Data Research Network Board.
+He has worked closely with a wide variety of UK government departments and previously held a number of advisory appointments, including Vice Chair of the DWP’s Social Security Advisory Committee and a member of the Administrative Data Research Network Board.
 He was educated at the Universities of Cambridge and Durham and is a Chartered and European Engineer and a fellow of the British Computer Society.
 Colin has a particular interest in the security and privacy of personal data stored in digital systems.